3 Reasons to Build Your Career in Cincinnati, Ohio

 2. Low Cost of Living

 For a city of its size, Cincinnati is affordable.
 If you like to save money (and who doesn't?), this city makes that possible.
 Low housing prices are some of the main factors that can make living in Cincinnati manageable for students and new professionals.
-And the city's overall cost-of-living index is lower than the national average (88 compared to 100).4
+According to the City of Cincinnati Community and Economic Development, the city's overall cost-of-living index is lower than the national average (88 compared to 100).

 3. A Fun Place to Live